 Bringing a child into the world is an experience that many couples want to enjoy, however problems with fertility can affect people’s hopes of becoming parents.
 Infertility doesn’t affect just males or just females exclusively; it can affect both in different ways.
 Causes of infertility in males include low sperm count, a blocked vas deferens, large numbers of abnormally shaped sperm, and genetic diseases.
 For females who have low fertility or are infertile, contributing factors usually include age, problems with the fallopian tubes, ovulation disorders, endometriosis, and polycystic ovarian syndrome.
-If you’re concerned that you may have missed your window to be able to have children, make an appointment with Melbourne Acupuncture Wellness in Melbourne first to discuss the possibility of using acupuncture for improving fertility.
+While research is still ongoing about how acupuncture can assist with fertility, it’s a treatment that may help to support the body while trying to fall pregnant.
+Melbourne Acupuncture Wellness offers acupuncture in North Melbourne to promote better health and wellbeing and provide support that may assist with fertility.

-Acupuncture has been known to play a vital role in helping people – both women and men – who have otherwise struggled with fertility.
-The placement of the needles in the particular pressure points is believed to activate the release of specific hormones in the body that can act as a pain reliever and also help the body to heal itself.
-The process of acupuncture is also very calming and helpful in reducing stress.
-Stress of course is one of the biggest contributors to infertility, so managing stress through Chinese medicine can be effective in helping to improve natural fertility.
-Acupuncture has also been known to improve sperm production in men and endocrine production in women.
+The placement of acupuncture needles in particular pressure points is believed to activate the release of specific hormones in the body that may act as a pain reliever and also help the body to heal.
+The process of acupuncture may also be very calming and helpful in reducing stress.
+Stress of course is one of the biggest contributors to infertility, so managing stress through Chinese medicine may assist in supporting natural fertility.

 The key pressure points for acupuncture and fertility are on the face, the mid section of the body and on the back of the body.

-To find out more about the effectiveness of Chinese medicine for improving fertility, make an appointment at Melbourne Acupuncture Wellness today.
-We also provide pre and post-natal treatments to assist you during pregnancy.
-Get in touch today to find out more.
+To find out more about the use of Chinese medicine for fertility support, make an appointment at Melbourne Acupuncture Wellness today.